 Speakers

-• Dr Yigeng Xu is Senior Lecturer in Advanced Lightweight Structures Group of Cranfield University.
-He received his PhD degree from the University of Southampton working on damage tolerance characterisation of high strength airframe aluminium alloys.
-Dr Xu has over 30 years of teaching and research experience with particular interest on fatigue and damage tolerance analysis of metallic and composite airframe structures.
-He has carried out projects funded by Airbus, Rolls-Royce, MBDA UK Ltd/EPSRC, Sir Geoffrey de Havilland Memorial Fund, and EC (FP7) and developed an in-house structural integrity method on the calculation of critical crack length and crack propagation for Airbus.
-Dr Xu is the Fellow of Higher Education Academy and the member of the International Scientific Advisory Committee of the International Conference of Fracture and Damage Mechanics.
+• Dr Yigeng Xu is a Reader in Structural Integrity and Course Director of Advanced Lightweight and Composite Structures MSc at Cranfield University.
+He received his PhD degree from the University of Southampton.
+Yigeng has over 30 years of teaching and research experience with particular interest on durability and damage tolerance analysis of metallic and composite airframe structures.
+He has carried out a number of research projects funded by national (Innovate UK, ATI, EPSRC), Europe (EC FP7, Horizon Europe) and industries (Airbus, Rolls-Royce, GKN Aerospace, MBDA).
+He was a Fatigue and Damage Tolerance Design Engineer at Airbus and developed an in-house structural integrity method (SIM1014) on the calculation of critical crack length and crack propagation.
+He is the Fellow of Higher Education Academy, Chartered Engineer and Member of the Royal Aeronautical Society, and Member of the EPSRC Peer Review College.

-• Dr Hessam Ghasmnejad was awarded a PhD on effect of delamination failure on crashworthiness of laminated composite structures from Kingston University London in 2009.
-Prior to joining Cranfield in 2016 he was Senior Lecturer in Composite Materials in the School of Aerospace and Aircraft Engineering at Kingston University (2010 – 2015).
-He is Course Director of MSc and short courses on Advanced Lightweight Structures & Impact and Director of Studies of PhD programmes.
-He also acts as Member of Engineering Council (Chartered Engineer), IMechE Academic Review Panel, Fellow of Higher Education Academy (FHEA), the EPSRC Associate Peer Review College, Editorial Board of Journals and Scientific Committees of International Conferences.
-He has secured industrial research grants from Innovate UK, MoD and SME partners on impact and crash analysis of advanced composite structures.
+• Dr Hessam Ghasemnejad is a Reader in Aerospace Structures at Cranfield University.
+He was awarded a PhD on effect of delamination failure on crashworthiness of laminated composite structures from Kingston University London in 2009.
+Prior to joining Cranfield in 2016 he was the Senior Lecturer in Composite Materials in the School of Aerospace and Aircraft Engineering at Kingston University (2010 – 2015).
+He also acts as Member of Engineering Council (Chartered Engineer), IMechE Academic Review Panel, Fellow of Higher Education Academy (FHEA), the EPSRC Peer Review College, Editorial Board of Journals and Scientific Committees of International Conferences.
+He has secured research grants from Innovate UK, Horizon Europe, MoD, major aerospace companies and SME partners with a research focus on impact and crash analysis of advanced composite structures.

-• Prof Joseph Loughlan is Fellow of the Royal Aeronautical Society and Chartered Engineer with 35 years’ experience in teaching and researching in the field of structural mechanics and failure.
+• Prof Joseph Loughlan is the Fellow of the Royal Aeronautical Society and Chartered Engineer with 40 years’ experience in teaching and researching in the field of structural mechanics and failure.
 His work has a particular emphasis on providing an understanding of the behaviour of aircraft metallic and composite structural systems when they are subjected to loads determined from the different flight cases.
-Prof. Loughlan has gained an international reputation for his research contributions in the field of thin-walled structures and has given keynote presentations in a number of countries around the world.
-He has published his work widely and for 19 years, from 1998-2017, he has been the Editor in Chief of the International Journal of Thin-Walled Structures.
-He now holds the title of Honorary Emeritus Editor of Thin-Walled Structures.
+Prof. Loughlan has gained an international reputation for his research contributions in the field of thin-walled structures.
+He had been the Editor in Chief of the International Journal of Thin-Walled Structures from 1998 to 2017 and now holds the title of Honorary Emeritus Editor of the journal.
 Professor Loughlan has been the organiser and chairman of several international conferences and workshop events relating to thin-walled structures technology including, design and manufacturing technology, smart structures technology, impact and crashworthiness, and coupled instability technology.
-Currently, he is Emeritus Professor of Aerospace Structures at Loughborough University and Visiting Professor at Cranfield University where he gives teaching and research support and provides assistance to students on the Masters Aerospace Vehicle Design programme.
+Currently, he is the Emeritus Professor of Aerospace Structures at Loughborough University and Visiting Professor at Cranfield University where he gives teaching and research support and provides assistance to students on the Aerospace Vehicle Design MSc programme.

 Accommodation options and prices